jwiedeman/AnalyticsDoctor/README.md

 The Node.js implementation relies on **Puppeteer** to load pages in a real headless browser while scanning up to 500 pages per site.

+## API Response

+The `/scan` endpoint returns JSON describing the analytics detected.
+The object has these fields:

+- `working_variants` – which domain variants responded successfully
+- `scanned_urls` – every page that was crawled
+- `found_analytics` – aggregated analytics IDs and detection methods
+- `page_results` – mapping of each scanned URL to the analytics found on that page

 ## Running with Docker

 To ensure the backend uses a compatible Node.js version, you can build a Docker image.